REN: Anatomically-Informed Mixture-of-Experts for Interstitial Lung Disease Diagnosis: Introduction

-Unlike natural image classification, where semantic regions may be arbitrarily distributed, medical images exhibit well-defined anatomical structure where pathological patterns follow predictable regional distributions governed by underlying physiological processes ~\cite{jaus2024anatomy}.
-Traditional MoE systems cannot leverage these domain-specific priors, leading to suboptimal expert utilization and reduced interpretability, a critical requirement for clinical adoption ~\cite{wu2025learning}.
+Unlike natural image classification, where semantic regions may be arbitrarily distributed, medical images exhibit well-defined anatomical structure where pathological patterns follow predictable regional distributions governed by underlying physiological processes~\cite{bagciPRL,jaus2024anatomy}.
+Traditional MoE systems cannot leverage these domain-specific priors, leading to suboptimal expert utilization and reduced interpretability, a critical requirement for clinical adoption~\cite{wu2025learning}.

-For a specific example in automatic diagnosis of interstitial lung disease (ILD), one can easily exemplify these challenges.
+Interstitial lung disease (ILD) diagnosis provides a concrete example of these challenges.
 ILD encompasses over 200 diverse pulmonary disorders.
-Accurate diagnosis from high-resolution computed tomography (HRCT) scans is essential, since HRCT plays a central role in distinguishing ILD subtypes and guiding diagnosis in clinical practice~\cite{mei2023interstitial}.
-Since each anatomical region may exhibit varying disease manifestations, severity levels, and progression patterns within the same patient, conventional global analysis approaches cannot effectively diagnose with interpretable computation.
+Accurate interpretation of high-resolution computed tomography (HRCT) scans is essential for distinguishing ILD subtypes and guiding clinical management~\cite{mei2023interstitial, soffer2022artificial}.
+Since each anatomical region may exhibit varying disease manifestations, severity levels, and progression patterns within the same patient, conventional global analysis approaches struggle to provide both accurate diagnosis and interpretable outputs.
 Current DL methods for ILD classification treat the entire lung as a homogeneous unit, potentially diluting region-specific pathological signals and providing limited interpretability for clinical decision-making~\cite{humphries2024deep}.